gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

       mix(v1.z, v2.z, f),
       mix(v1.w, v2.w, f));

-You can see list of all the GLSL functions on the last page of [the WebGL Reference Card](https://www.khronos.org/files/webgl/webgl-reference-card-1_0.pdf).
+You can see a list of all the GLSL functions on the last page of [the WebGL Reference Card](https://www.khronos.org/files/webgl/webgl-reference-card-1_0.pdf).
 If you like really dry and verbose stuff you can try [the GLSL spec](https://www.khronos.org/files/opengles_shading_language.pdf).